ychoi04/mica-gd405/lectures/proj-final.md

 At the end of the project, you will submit:
 - Your code (it should run on anyone's computer)
 - Other supporting materials (ie. sketches, screenshots, video, etc.)
 - PDF Documentation: The format is up to you.
 You may use images, text, prototypes and/or video.
 Make this a formal presentation.
+Check [student work from last year](http://mica-gd405.paperdove.com/2017/).

 ## Schedule